zalando/restful-api-guidelines/pagination/Pagination.md

 ## {{ book.must }} Support Pagination

-For batch processing, and for optimizing the client iteration experience, access to lists of data items must support pagination.
+For client side batch processing and iteration experience, access to lists of data items must support pagination.
 This holds for all lists that are (potentially) larger than just a few hundred entries.

 There are two page iteration techniques: